-Find how to apply on the SPAB website.
+Find out more about the fellowship and how to apply on the SPAB website.

 Canal and Rivers Trust

-Waterway Heritage Trainees are recruited across both Wales and England.
-Trainees gain practical skills working alongside the Canal and Rivers Trust construction teams.
-In the classroom, trainees gain an NVQ Level 2 in Waterway Heritage Skills along with a knowledge based qualification of the history and construction of canals and waterways.
+Future Talent Programmes are recruited across both Wales and England.
+Trainees gain practical skills working alongside the Canal and Rivers Trust construction teams with the opportunity to work towards Level 2 NVQs and Apprenticeships.

-The Building Craft Apprenticeship gives practical experience in traditional building skills and an opportunity to gain a Heritage Skills NVQ Level 3.
-This programme is designed for craftspeople looking to bridge the gap between basic qualifications and becoming a master craftsperson working within the heritage sector.
+The Building Craft Programme gives practical experience in traditional building skills and an opportunity to gain a Heritage Skills NVQ Level 3.
+This course is designed for craftspeople looking to bridge the gap between basic construction qualifications and becoming a master craftsperson working within the heritage sector.
 It is supported by Historic England.

 The Historic and Botanic Garden Training Programme (HBGTP) has been running since 2006.
 English Heritage leads the programme working in partnership with the Professional Gardeners’ Guild and the Royal Horticultural Society and others.
 HBGTP trainees develop their technical knowledge and high-level practical skills by working alongside professional teams in some of the most important gardens in the country.